Mechanical Barriers to Communication

 Moving on to another aspect of technological interference in communication: connectivity issues.
 In our modern world, we rely heavily on the internet and network connections to communicate.
 It’s almost second nature for us to dial a contact, send an email, or even hop onto a video conference without a second thought about the underlying technology that allows us to do so.

 Yet, poor network connectivity and power outages can sometimes cause serious disruptions.
-An inadequate system capacity or a simple hardware malfunction can lead to a total communication breakdown.
-In fact, it wouldn’t be unusual for there to be an influx of miscommunication, or even a longer period without communication, in areas with connectivity problems, effectively establishing these issues as formidable mechanical barriers in communication.
+Inadequate system capacity or a simple hardware malfunction can lead to a total communication breakdown.
+In fact, it wouldn’t be unusual for there to be an influx of miscommunication or even a longer period without communication in areas with connectivity problems, effectively establishing these issues as formidable mechanical barriers to communication.

-The role of technological devices in communication can’t be understated, but so too must we be aware of the potential barriers they can create.
-They’re only useful tools in the absence of any mechanical barriers to transmit information.
+The role of technological devices in communication can’t be understated, but we must also be aware of the potential barriers they can create.
+They’re only useful tools when there are no mechanical barriers to transmitting information.

 From email filters to connectivity issues, our dependence on technology subjects us to a myriad of challenges that underscore the importance of minimizing these mechanical barriers for more effective communication.